Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Some practical tips include:

-• Use reusable items: Opt for reusable water bottles, bags, and food containers instead of single-use plastic options.
+• Use reusable items: Instead of single-use plastic, opt for reusable water bottles, bags, and food containers.

 • Say no to disposable plastics: Refuse plastic straws, utensils, and packaging whenever possible, and look for eco-friendly alternatives like bamboo or stainless steel.